hyperledger-archives/avalon/PREREQUISITES.md

   `rand_lib.c:151:16: error: too many arguments to function 'rand_pool_new'` you are using an old version of OpenSSL and need to clone the `openssl_1.1.1` branch of `intel-sgx-ssl` in the step above

+- If the message  `intel_sgx: SGX is not enabled` appears in `/var/log/syslog` Intel SGX needs to be enabled in BIOS

 - If you get the error
   `failed to initialize enclave; . . . ('Cannot connect to proxy.', . . .)`